 The province of Espaillat is home to dozens of unique natural attractions.
 Playa Caleton (photo above) is a favorite yet underrated beach among locals and expats of the region.
 Rio San Juan, Laguna El Dudu and Cola de Pato in the mountains of Jamao al Norte are just a few of the many awe-inspiring attractions in the lush and less traversed province.

 If you have the chance to fly into or out of Santo Domingo, don’t pass up on it!
-Our Dominican capital offers several history and art museums, mouth-watering restaurants, hip bars, local hotspots, open caves, and the famous Colonial City (UNESCO World Heritage Sites)– to name a few things.
-Allocate at least 2-3 days to tour the city by foot or bike, pop into a few local events (Casa de Teatro), and try the local cuisine especially the contemporary fusions (Sushi Bamban).
+Our Dominican capital offers insight into the history of the first colonial city in the Americas as well as art museums, mouth-watering restaurants, hip bars, local hotspots, open caves (Tres Ojos National Park), and the famous Colonial City (UNESCO World Heritage Sites)– just to name a few things.
+Allocate at least 2 days to tour the city by foot or bike, pop into a few local events (Casa de Teatro), and try the local cuisine especially the contemporary fusions (Sushi Bamban).